DFKorn/Flashcards/README.md

 # Nepal Travel Blog

 ## This is a flashcard-styled quiz app.
 Users can create their own topics, quizzes for those topics, and flashcards for those quizzes.
-Users will also can interact with their quizzes by flipping flashcards over.
+Users also can interact with their quizzes by flipping flashcards over.

 ### Technologies:
 * React